 - Commitment to maintaining confidentiality and professional boundaries

 - Flexibility and capacity to work as part of a team

 - Prepared to share volunteering experiences with team members, and participate in continuing education

 - Able to commit to palliative care ACT volunteering for a minimum of four hours a week for at least 12 months

 - Warmth, patience, empathy, discretion and a sense of humour.

 HOW DO I VOLUNTEER?

-- A pre-training interview is arranged with prospective volunteer.
+- A pre-training interview will then be arranged with prospective volunteers.

 - After interview, applicants are invited to attend a training course.